 Hepatic encephalopathy is a brain disorder due to liver failure.
 It occurs when toxins such as ammonia and mercaptans accumulate in

 the blood and reach the brain.
 Metronidazole 5 works by decreasing intestinal

 Metronidazole "pros" and "cons"

 - Favorable pharmacokinetic and pharmacodynamic properties.

 - Excellent penetration into almost all body tissue and fluids

-- Does not induce antibiotic-associated diarrhea (pseudomembranous colitis).
+- Minimal suppression of normal gut flora.
+Does not induce antibiotic-associated diarrhea (pseudomembranous colitis).

 - Carcinogenic potential.
 Metronidazole hydroxy metabolite